guglielmopiasenti/js-biglietto-treno-form/README.md

 1. I get the input and button elements from the DOM
 2. I create an event listener for the button so that it can read the inputs from targeted inputs
 3. I get the previous calculation and I connect it to the new elements
+4. I create a form element in the DOM.
+5. I connect the Form to the input and button elements so that i can show the info and price information.